-Roadmap to Self-Driving cars: leading carmakers’ roadmap and strategy to commercialize Autonomous Driving
+Roadmap to Self-Driving cars 2025: leading carmakers’ roadmap and strategy to commercialize Autonomous Driving

 This report examines the current status of autonomous vehicle deployment including the ADAS&AD portfolio of 24 leading OEMs, the engineering and regulatory challenges for high levels of autonomy and the business models to overcome them.
 Finally, we provide a technological roadmap for the introduction of L2-5 by leading OEM and a penetration forecast of cars equipped with different levels of autonomy over the next decade.

-However, L3 deployment is still subject to regional regulatory approval.
+Today, Level 3 deployment is still subject to regional regulatory approval.
 What’s more, the regulatory and legal framework differs across leading car markets.
-This could result in lack of harmonisation and restrict standardisation, adversely impacting the adoption of higher levels of vehicle autonomy.
+This could result in lack of harmonisation and requirements for design variants which could adversely impact manufacturers of Automated Driving Systems as well as the adoption of higher levels of vehicle autonomy.

 Partially automated (L2) model offerings expand to the compact segment